Tags

 SHARE

 In Gary Larson’s famous cartoon, a student asks his teacher if he can be excused because his brain is full.
-It’s funny as a cartoon, but it is not funny in a corporate training program and it is not funny that there is eLearning creation authoring software that makes things complicated.
+It’s funny as a cartoon, but it is not funny from a corporate training standpoint, and it is not funny that the eLearning creation authoring software can complicate things seriously.

 Cognitive overload is an all-too-common condition that results from presenting an amount of information that exceeds the capacity of working memory and the encoding process.

-It’s tempting to think of cognitive overload as overfilling a glass with water; the excess just spills over the top and is wasted.
-But cognitive overload is more complicated and more costly, than that.
+It’s tempting to think of cognitive overload as overfilling a glass with water – the excess just spills over the top and is wasted.
+But cognitive overload is more complex and may prove costlier than that.

-When people are presented with too much content too quickly, it is not just the extra “nice-to-know” information that is lost.
-Because learners are unable to adequately process the content, they cannot create rich neural networks and easily retrievable long-term memories.
+When people are presented with too much content too quickly, it is not only the extra “nice-to-know” information that is lost.
+This is because learners are unable to adequately process the content, they cannot create rich neural networks and easily retrievable long-term memories.

-There is a finite limit to how much a person can absorb and process in any one session.
-This is due, in part, to processing capacity, and in part to the challenge of paying attention for prolonged periods.
-Even if the topic and presentation are interesting, sooner or later attention begins to wander.
-And once learners stop paying attention, they stop learning.
+There is a finite limit to how much a person can grasp and process in a given session.
+This is partly due to limited processing capacity, and partly because of the challenge of paying attention for prolonged periods.
+Even when the topic and presentation are interesting, cognitive overload may cause attention to wander eventually – and once the learners stop paying attention, they stop learning.

 There is also the “tyranny of time.”
-Most L&D departments are under pressure to reduce the amount of time that employees spend in training.
-They try to do so by packing as much content as possible into each program.
-But this is a false economy.
+Most L&D departments are under pressure to reduce the amount of time that employees spend on corporate training.
+So, they often take steps to shorten training time by packing as much content as possible into each program.
+But this is a “false” economy.
 As Ruth Clark famously observed: “Content covered is not content learned.”
-Just because the information was presented, doesn’t mean people learned it or will be able to apply it to their jobs.
+Just because the information was presented doesn’t mean people learned it or will be able to apply it to their jobs.

-• First, we need to rigorously analyze—and then prioritize—what it is people need to learn to enable them to achieve the organization’s business goals.
+First, we need to rigorously analyze – and then prioritize – what people need to learn so as to enable them to achieve the organization’s business goals.

-• Second, we need to follow Joe Harless’s advice: “Never ask a subject matter expert ‘What do people need to know about this subject?’
-Only ask, ‘What do people need to be able to do ?’”
+Second, we need to follow the advice of Joe Harless: “Never ask a subject matter expert ‘What do people need to know about this subject?’
+Only ask, ‘What do people need to be able to do?’”
 Shifting the focus from content to performance is one of the best ways to prevent information overload.

-• Third, employ approaches like chunking, micro-learning, spacing, interleaving, and reflection that break up the content and space learning out over time, and result in improved focus and deeper learning.
+Third, employ approaches like chunking, microlearning, spacing, interleaving, and reflection that break up the content and space learning out over time, resulting in improved focus and deeper learning.

 Rock in shallow water, shallow learning, deep learning